 Professor Judah Cohen with Jewish Sacred Music students Lily Tash & Caroline Billinson

-In addition to the Jewish Sacred Music curriculum, students interested in the cantorate will have opportunities for supplementary training and mentoring through regular meetings of the IU Precantorial Interest Group; work with cantors from the area; and participation in projects with local Jewish community organizations.
+In addition to the Jewish Sacred Music curriculum, students interested in the cantorate may pursue opportunities for supplementary training and mentoring through meetings of the IU Precantorial Interest Group; work with cantors; and participation in projects with local Jewish community organizations.
 These experiences will further enrich students’ experiences in Jewish Sacred Music while enhancing their potential as successful cantorial candidates.

 College of Arts and Sciences students who want to pursue the Jewish Sacred Music curriculum will have to be Jewish Studies majors, not certificate students.
 In addition to completing the Jewish Studies major, Jewish Sacred Music students in the College of Arts and Sciences will need to take music theory, vocal skills, ear training/sight singing, and music history classes in the Jacobs School of Music.